lhndo/LH-Stinger/README.md

 <br>

 - Cross Frame design focused on stiffness and stability with a low center of gravity
-- The frame assembly consists of only six extrusions
+- Streamlined frame assembly consisting of only six extrusions
 - Lightweight bed carriage assembly with carbon fiber components
 - AWD stepper configuration for the Y-axis
   - Optional conversion for X-axis AWD setup